-CONCLUSION
+4 CONCLUSION

-The behavior of Enhanced Flow Drainage Geocomposite (EFDG) as a pregnant solution collection layer in heap-leach pads was investigated considering existing and genuine laboratory work.
+The behavior of Multi-Linear Drainage Geocomposite (MLDG) as a pregnant solution collection layer in heap-leach pads was investigated considering existing and genuine laboratory work.
 The following observations were made:

-- No evidence of clogging could be detected after 90 days of circulation of a 20 g/l sulphuric acid through a copper ore and the EFDG.
-As a consequence, it was concluded that the exceptional chemical composition of the pregnant solution is not likely to affect the performance of DTPG with respect to its filtration and drainage efficiency. - High normal loads do not affect the transmissivity of EFDG as demonstrated by Saunier et al. - A geotextile filter typically used for the filtration of fine-grained materials in EFDG, with a FOS of 70 μm as measured per CGSB 148.1 n°10, has offered an excellent filtration performance after receiving a slurry with a soil / water ratio of 28 % solid / 72 % water.
+- No evidence of clogging could be detected after 90 days of circulation of a 20 g/l sulphuric acid through a copper ore and the MLDG.
+As a consequence, it was concluded that the exceptional chemical composition of the pregnant solution is not likely to affect the performance of DTPG with respect to its filtration and drainage efficiency. - High normal loads do not affect the transmissivity of MLDG as demonstrated by Saunier et al. - A geotextile filter typically used for the filtration of fine-grained materials in MLDG, with a FOS of 70 μm as measured per CGSB 148.1 n°10, has offered an excellent filtration performance after receiving a slurry with a soil / water ratio of 28% solid / 72% water.

-Based on these observations, Enhanced Flow Drainage Geocomposites should be considered promising solutions for heap leach applications as well as other applications involving potentially harsh chemical conditions as well as very fine grained materials, including tailings.
-They should be investigated furthermore, in particular with the help of large scale pilot experiments involving actual service conditions and operations.
+Based on these observations, Multi-Linear Drainage Geocomposites should be considered promising solutions for heap leach applications as well as other applications involving potentially harsh chemical conditions as well as very fine grained materials, including tailings.